-A city full five thousand feet high and crowned with countless spires and turrets, titanic arches, stupendous domes!
-It was as though the man-made cliffs of lower New York were raised scores of times their height, stretched a score of times their length.
+The giant flail swept down upon the soldiers!
+It swept through them like scythe through ripe grain. . .
+It threw them, broken and torn, toward the valley's sloping sides! tower New York were raised scores of times their height, stretched a score of times their length.
 And weirdly enough it did suggest those same towering masses of masonry when one sees them blacken against the twilight skies.

-The pit darkened as though night were filtering down into it; the vast, purple-shadowed walls of the city sparkled out with countless lights.
+The pit darkened as though night were filtering down into it; the vast, purpleshadowed walls of the city sparkled out with countless lights.
 From the crowning arches and turrets leaped broad filaments of flame, flashing, electric.

-Was it my straining eyes, the play of the light and shadow--or were those high-flung excrescences shifting, changing shape?
-An icy hand stretched out of the unknown, stilled my heart.
-For they were shifting--arches and domes, turrets and spires; were melting, reappearing in ferment; like the lightning-threaded, rolling edges of the thundercloud.
+Was it my straining eyes, the tlay of the light and shadow-or wer those high-flung excrescences shifting, hanging shape?
+An icy hand stretch d out of the unknown, stilled my heart.
+For they were shifting-arches and domes, turrets and spires; were melting, reappearing; in ferment; like the lightningthreaded, rolling edges of the thundercloud.

-I wrenched my gaze away; saw that our platform had come to rest upon a broad and silvery ledge close to the curving frame of the portal and not a yard from where upon her block stood Norhala, her arm clasped about the rigid form of Ruth.
+I wrenched my gaze away; saw that our platform had come to rest upon a broad and silvery ledge close to the curving frame of the portal and not a yard from where upon her block stood Norhala, arm clasped about the rigid form of Ruth.
 I heard a sigh from Ventnor, an exclamation from Drake.